Many different radiator keys

 Summary

+If you don’t have a radiator bleed key you should probably get one.
 A decent set of water pump pliers can be used as any other radiator key which I would highly recommend getting for your home.

 These can be used for opening drain valves, removing radiator valves, and many other things in your home including bleeding modern radiators.